defvs/ChatterZ-android/README.md

 ## Current features :

-Has support for BTTV emotes, albeit animated ones are static.
+Has support for FFZ, BTTV emotes, albeit animated ones are static.

 Emote autocomplete on type.
 Start the emote with colon (``:``) to enable completion.